Hiver vs. HelpDesk: Comparison & Expert Reviews For 2026

 | Pricing | From $25/user/month (billed annually) | From $29/user/month |

-Hiver’s pricing model is structured around tiers that scale with features and team size — from a free plan that supports core inbox, chat, and ticketing features to higher plans adding SLAs, automation, analytics, and optional AI add-ons.
+Hiver’s pricing model is structured around tiers that scale with features and team size — from a free plan that supports core inbox, chat, and ticketing features to higher plans adding SLAs, automation, and analytics.
 HelpDesk uses a user-based subscription model where you pay per agent under different plans (Team, Business, Enterprise) and each plan comes with specific limits on templates, forwarding addresses, rules, and custom fields; upgrades unlock higher limits and more features.

 A good way to choose between them is to match your team size and growth plans: if you have a small or growing team, Hiver’s free or mid-tier plan may stretch further, while if you expect heavy ticket volume, automation, and many agents, HelpDesk’s per-user pricing gives clearer scaling — you just need to map your expected user count and ticket load to each plan’s limits.